UCREL/NLP-Demo/pdfs_to_text/README.md

 pdfs_to_text_python_1 exited with code 0
 ```

+The `build_and_run_docker` script creates the environment variable `DOCKER_EXPORT_DIRECTORY` that is used to define where the export directory is and also creates the export directory if it does not exist.
+By default the `DOCKER_EXPORT_DIRECTORY` variable is set to `$PWD/../export_directory`.

 For full details on the docker compose file see the [docker compose script section below](#docker-compose-script).

 For details on the data that is logged see the [logged data sub-section of Extract text from thesis script section below.](#logged-data)